alexholcombe/PSYC2016lectures/README.md

 So whenever I push to github here, the new version will be published.

-## Can't understand how to add more space below slide titles
+## Can't understand how to add more space below slide titles!

 Tried in styles.scss: